Temple Street Area

 The other two were the Eddystone and the Park Avenue, across Sproat Street from each other where it crosses Park Avenue.
-Those are the two you see above and at left.
+Those are the two you see above and below.

 The Michigan Governor announced plans in 2005 to convert the Hotel Eddystone into 60 condominiums above street-level retail spaces.
 The building would be renamed The Carlton.

 By 2010 they had gotten as far as bricking up the lower floor windows to secure the building.

 The Park Avenue Hotel, just across Sproat Street, served for several years as the Harbor Light Center, the Salvation Army's homeless shelter.